JaredJoss/mase/labs/lab_4.md

 ![alt text](lab_4_media/lab_4_task_3.png)
 **Figure 9** - Output of redefined function to allow for non-linear scaled layers

-From Figure 9, it is evident that the layers are been scaled non-uniformly.
+From Figure 9, it is evident that the layers have been scaled non-uniformly.

 # Question 4